Ajtn05/Word-Snip/README.md

 # Word Snip

+Because my girlfriend asked for it so that she could make flashcards...introducing Word Snip!

 A native macOS menu bar app that copies text from a selected screen area using Apple Vision OCR.

 ## Build